Squawroot

 • Indian Pipe (Monotropa uniflora) - Much thinner stem; pale white; has a single flower at the top of the stem.

-Flowers: Summer; Green/Brown, Yellow; Irregular Flowers; Waxy-looking.
+Flowers: Summer; Green/Brown, Yellow; Irregular flowers; Waxy-looking.

 Books: Newcomb's Wildflower Guide: 18 Peterson's Field Guide to Wildflowers: 122, 392 ROM Field Guide to Wildflowers of Ontario: 316